Do you offer a senior, teacher, disabled, or veteran’s discount?

 May I bring a guest to the library?

 Members who wish to bring a guest must obtain a 15 minute pass from the security desk in the lobby.
 Guests must remain with members at all times.
 If you wish to bring a guest to work with you in the library for a day, they must first obtain a visitor’s pass from the circulation desk or membership office for $15.
-The Membership Desk is located in Suite 504, and is open 1-5 PM on weekdays.
+The Membership Desk is located in the 3rd floor library, and is open 1-5 PM on weekdays.
 You can find the library’s operating hours online here.